ngokhoa1202/cs-note/site-reability-engineering/container/docker/docker-container/Docker container commands.md

 - `-e` or `--env` indicates environment variable.
 - Each variable must be accompanied with a `-e` flag.
 ### Interactive input
-- `-i` or `--interactive`: Keep the stdin open while running the container $\implies$ user can enter input to the current terminal.
+- `-i` or `--interactive`: Keep the `stdin` open while running the container $\implies$ user can enter input to the current terminal.
 - `-t` or `--tty`: Connect the input of the current terminal to the I/O stream of the container.
 $\implies$ `-it` flag to connect and work with the container's shell, if the type of terminal is not specified, it is `bash`
-$\implies$ The container's shell works the same as the ubuntu shell.
+$\implies$ The container's shell works the same as the Ubuntu shell.
 ### Connect to a network
 - `--network` : Connect the container to a docker virtual network.
 ### Automatically remove after exiting